vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/getting-started.md

 ---
-title: "Introduction"
+title: "Getting started"
 slug: "getting-started"
 hidden: false
 createdAt: "2019-11-26T19:13:15.434Z"
 updatedAt: "2022-09-27T20:40:28.033Z"
 hidePaginationPrevious: true
+excerpt: "Discover the features and capabilities of VTEX Core Commerce APIs."
 ---

 Welcome!
 VTEX is a headless commerce platform that is highly customizable and constantly evolving to meet your business needs.

-## Getting started

-We recommend exploring our introductory content that covers the capabilities of our REST API.

 > ℹ️ Please note that you are in our Developer Portal.
-If you are looking for business-focused content and documentation about our platform, visit our Help Center.
+If you are looking for business-focused content and documentation about our platform, visit our [Help Center](https://help.vtex.com/).

-## Getting to know our core services
+## VTEX Core services

 Leverage your ecommerce operation with our headless architecture by learning what you can accomplish with each microservice on the VTEX platform.